rediacc/www/src/content/docs/en/cli/api-reference/list.md

 #### Business Rules

 - User must be authenticated with valid credentials
-- Can only view data for your own company
+- Can only view data for your own organization
-- Administrators see all infrastructure across the company
+- Administrators see all infrastructure across the organization
 - Regular users only see infrastructure they have access to
 - Access determined through team membership chain
 - Users see teams they belong to and resources owned by those teams